 Low-impact production

-Our ambitions: Brunvoll will ensure minimal environmental impact in both our facilities and value chain, from material procurement to end of life.
-We will continuously work to reduce our GHG-emissions and material footprint.
+Our ambition: Brunvoll will ensure minimal environmental impact in our facilities and value chain, from material procurement to end-of-life.
+We will continuously work to reduce our GHG emissions and material footprint.

 Modern production and integrated value chain

-We focus on in-house production in our facilities located in Molde, Volda and Dalen, avoiding outsourcing of important skills and knowledge.
+We focus on in-house production in our Molde, Volda and Dalen facilities, avoiding outsourcing important skills and knowledge.
 Investments in modern production technology and lean principles help us continuously improve our productivity, which is essential when producing in a high-cost country.

-Our philosophy is that an integrated value chain provides us with a competitive benefit granting us control, flexibility and capabilities both in daily operations and for the purpose of innovation.
+Our philosophy is that an integrated value chain provides a competitive benefit, granting us control, flexibility and capabilities in daily operations and for innovation.

 Responsible supply chain